karimarttila/karimarttila.github.io/_posts/2020-10-15-clojure-re-frame-exercise.md

           (assoc-in [:products :data pgid] (:products res-body))))))
 ```

 As you can see we are storing the data in the re-frame app-db.
-The actual data needed is stored in map `[:products :data :pgid]` but I'm storing the whole response there also just for development, learning and debugging purposes.
+The actual data needed is stored in map in hierarchy `[:products :data pgid]` but I'm storing the whole response there also just for development, learning and debugging purposes.

 Ok, now we have the data in the re-frame application database.
 Then in the view you just make a subscription for that data: `products-data @(re-frame/subscribe [::products-data pgid])`.
 The actual subscription registration is: